eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 To enable navigating to the view, we annotate it with `@Route`.
 When no route is specified, the route will be the class name without "view", in this case `login`.

-The login event will also be handled by this view, by implementing `ComponentEventListener<AbstractLogin.LoginEvent>` and adding the view as a listener in the initialization method with `loginForm.addLoginListener(this);`.
+The login event can be handled by this view by implementing `ComponentEventListener<AbstractLogin.LoginEvent>`, and in the initialization method adding the view as a listener with `loginForm.addLoginListener(this);`.

-For now, the component event listener method can just set an error on the form, which will display a mesasge that the username or password is incorrect.
+For now, the component event listener method can just set an error on the form, which displays a mesasge that the username or password is incorrect.

 #### **LoginView.java**
 ```java